Eaton Corporation plc (ETN) Just Got Our Attention

-Eaton Corporation plc (NYSE:ETN) went down by -0.44% from its latest closing price compared to the recent 1-year high of $157.64.
-The company’s stock price has collected -0.11% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Simon A. Meester Named President of Genie
+Eaton Corporation plc (NYSE:ETN) went up by 4.04% from its latest closing price compared to the recent 1-year high of $159.96.
+The company’s stock price has collected 4.27% of gains in the last five trading sessions.
+Press Release reported 8 hours ago that Brink’s Appoints Mark Eubanks as Chief Operating Officer

 Is It Worth Investing in Eaton Corporation plc (NYSE :ETN) Right Now?